AleksandrMaskalenko/RssFeed/README.md

 ## Important note ##

-Before start application build, choose views version, by default set "new.design=true", in property file.
+Before start application build, choose views version, by default set "main.page=feeds_v2", in property file.
 Before environment setup/startup, please make sure if port 8080 and 3306 not used other applications.

 # Requirements #